Italy Pet Import Requirements

 Breeds Banned from Import to Italy

 Italy restricts the import of the following breeds: Rottweiler, Doberman Pinscher (Venice only).
-All aggressive breeds must be conducted in public places compulsorily or with a leash or with a muzzle while in public places and means of transport it is mandatory the use of a leash and muzzle.
+All aggressive breeds must be conducted in public places compulsorily or with a leash or with a muzzle.
+While in public places and on any transport, the use of a leash and muzzle is mandatory.

 Airline pet policies